dockerpac/security-workshop/README.md

 # Separation of concerns :
 # 1 team : create rego rules / Crds
 # 1 team ; apply the crds to k8S
+# Centralized management of all your policies (PSP and other custom policies) in one admission controller instead of managing those disparately.
+# Shift-Left – Enforce the same policies also in the CI/CD pipeline thus implementing Policy-as-code throughout the stack.
+# Ability to maintain OPA policies in a source control repository like Git.
+OPA provides http APIs to dynamically manage the policies loaded.
+# Stream the policy decisions to an external logging / monitoring tool of your choice.
+# Customize the denial message as per your setup/implementation.

 # Deploy Gatekeeper
 kubectl apply -f gatekeeper.yaml